makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 *Here are a few ways you can get involved:*

-* Star, follow or fork our Github projects: [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) (browser fingerprinting) and [Fingerprint-Android](https://github.com/fingerprintjs/fingerprint-android)
+* Star, follow or fork our Github projects: [Fingerprint](https://github.com/fingerprintjs/fingerprintjs) (browser fingerprinting) and [Fingerprint-Android](https://github.com/fingerprintjs/fingerprint-android)
 * Need more accurate browser fingerprinting for your business?
-Create a free FingerprintJS Pro account for [99.5% fingerprinting accuracy](/).
+Create a free Fingerprint Pro account for [99.5% fingerprinting accuracy](/).
-* Think FingerprintJS could help your business?[Contact our sales team](https://fingerprintjs.com/contact-sales/) with your questions
+* Think Fingerprint could help your business?[Contact our sales team](https://fingerprint.com/contact-sales/) with your questions